Kroiririoroirkk/cmu-project/README.md

 ![RNN loss](img/week1/rnn_loss.png)

 As expected, the curve is decreasing and concave up.
 One could further improve the performance of the neural network over time by adjusting the learning rate as time passes.
-Finally, we can compare the neural network's performance to that of a Kalman filter:
+Finally, we can compare the neural network’s performance to that of a Kalman filter:

 ![Kalman filter](img/week1/rnn_kalman_filter.png)